 Food is broken down into sugar and released into the bloodstream, which signals the pancreas to release insulin.
-A person with diabetes doesn’t create enough insulin, which leaves too much sugar in the bloodstream.
+There are two types of diabetes one where a person with diabetes doesn’t create enough insulin called Type 1 and another where your body doesn’t respond like it is supposed to with insulin called Type 2.
+Both can leave too much sugar in the bloodstream.

 Don’t miss something important.
-Look out for the signs of diabetes.
+Look out for the symptoms of diabetes.

 Frequent urination is one of the key indicators of diabetes.
 When there is too much sugar in the blood, your kidneys are forced to work harder to get rid of the excess sugar.
 The kidneys produce more urine to get the extra sugar out of the body.
 Thus, needing to use the bathroom a lot can be the first indication of diabetes.

 Dry mouth and excessive thirst go hand in hand with frequent urination.
 You might think, “It’s hot,” or “I just haven’t had enough water today.”
 That’s a normal part of life.
 But if it’s a constant thirst or combined with the need to urinate frequently, it might be your body’s way of saying that you’re not producing enough insulin.

 With diabetes, skin moisture can be hard to balance.
 If you notice your skin is dried out, especially your feet, look out for other symptoms of diabetes.

 The higher blood sugar content in a person with diabetes can interfere with the body’s ability to heal wounds.
 This can be especially dangerous if you have undiagnosed diabetes, as diabetes can cause nerve damage.
 With damaged nerves, it’s harder to feel when an affected area of the body has a cut, scrape or blister.
 Since it’s harder to know when you have a wound, you’re much more likely to develop an infection.

 Blurry vision or eye difficulties